 The results shown are hypothetical, do not reflect actual investment results, and are not a guarantee of future results.
 Hypothetical results were developed with the benefit of hindsight and have inherent limitations.
 Hypothetical results do not reflect actual trading or the effect of material economic and market factors on the decision-making process.
 Results do not include the impact of fees, expenses, or taxes.
 Results have been adjusted to reflect the reinvestment of dividend and capital gains.
 Actual returns may differ significantly from the results shown.
 The demographic assumptions, returns, and ending balances are shown for illustrative purposes only and are not intended to provide any assurance or promise of actual returns and outcomes.
 The +25 bps represents the additional return a participant could earn by investing in a portfolio that beats the market by a quarter of a percent per year.
 The +50 bps represents the additional return a participant could earn by investing in a portfolio that beats the market by half of a percent per year—when compounded, this could lead to an additional 5 years of spending money in retirement.

-© 2019 T. Rowe Price.
+© 2021 T. Rowe Price.
 All rights reserved.
-T. Rowe Price, INVEST WITH CONFIDENCE, and the bighorn sheep design are, collectively and/or apart, trademarks of T. Rowe Price Group, Inc.
+T. ROWE PRICE, INVEST WITH CONFIDENCE, and the bighorn sheep design are, collectively and/or apart, trademarks or registered trademarks, of T. Rowe Price Group, Inc.